xbasset/memgit/README.md

 ## How

+We will use Git as a backbone to manage the story of the data for a given long-term task.

 Git is a powerful lifeline memory for codebase, i.e. memory of instructions for a program.

-We will use it as a backbone to manage the story of the data for a given task.

 Git is developer-friendly for auditability of the actions performed by the system itself.

+Git allows multiple contributors, like agents, to interact with the same data, and discuss how and why they want to apply changes.

+Git allows multiple instances of a same data to live their lives appart and also get synced while living separately.

 ## What we want memgit to do